How to Test Your Internet Speed Properly

 What is ping (or latency)?

 Ping, or latency, is the reaction time of your connection, measured in milliseconds (ms).
-It's how long it takes for a 'ping' to travel to a server and back.
+It is how long it takes for a 'ping' to travel to a server and back.
 A low ping (e.g., under 40ms) is crucial for responsive online gaming and fluid video calls.
-A high ping causes 'lag'.

 Why is my Wi-Fi speed test result lower than my plan's speed?

-This is very common and normal.
-Wi-Fi is almost always slower than a direct wired (Ethernet) connection.
-This is due to signal interference from walls or other devices, distance from the router, and the limitations of your device.
-Always use a wired connection for the most accurate test of the speed your provider is giving you.
+This is very common.
+Wi-Fi is almost always slower than a direct wired (Ethernet) connection due to signal interference, distance from the router, and the limitations of your device.
+Always use a wired connection for the most accurate test of your provider's speed.